yiisoft/docs/003-roadmap.md

 ## Stricter types

-- [ ] Make sure PHP 7.2 type hinting is used everywhere.
+- [ ] Make sure type hinting is used everywhere.
 - [ ] Make sure types are as definitive as possible.
 Avoid varying types if possible.

 ## Single application template